 It is a common mistake not to indicate in the application for the opening of proceedings the fines imposed, or measures of compensation or maintenance obligations.
 Claimants often point to the legitimacy of such an action, arguing that they are not written off in bankruptcy proceedings.
 This is not a correct interpretation, because also claims that are not written off in bankruptcy proceedings are obligations of the bankrupt, which the bankrupt is obliged to disclose in the petition and additionally show how the state of insolvency was created or deepened.

-In addition, it is important to emphasise how important it is to list all creditors in the bankruptcy petition, for obligations which the bankrupt intentionally failed to disclose are not discharged if the creditor did not participate in the proceedings.
-Is it therefore worth withholding relevant information in the consumer bankruptcy process, as this may defeat the purpose for which the petition is filed?
-The answer is unequivocally no. If the arguments presented so far have not been sufficient, I will provide further arguments in the next article.
-I invite you to read it.
+In addition, it is important to emphasise how important it is to list all creditors in the bankruptcy petition, because the liabilities which the bankrupt person deliberately failed to disclose are not subject to write-off if the creditor did not participate in the proceedings.
+So, is it true that it is worth concealing important information in the consumer bankruptcy process, since this may lead to the destruction of the purpose for which the application is submitted?
+The answer is clearly negative.
+If the arguments presented so far were not sufficient, I will present the next ones in the next article.
+I invite you to read.